 Watch for possible problems as your baby's brain develops.
 These could include delayed learning, problems with motor skills, and speech problems.
 Talk to your doctor about new problems or changes you see.
 Take care of yourself.
 Get enough rest, eat well, and exercise.
 Ask your doctor where to find help and support.

 Call 911 anytime you think your baby may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter S372 in the search box to learn more about "Hydrocephalus in Newborns: Care Instructions."
+Enter S372 in the search box to learn more about "Hydrocephalus in Newborns: Care Instructions".